North-Sea-Transition-Authority/digital-notification-library/documentation/adr/004-allowing-file-attachments.md

 ## Decision Outcome
 The consumer should provide an `emailAttachmentResolver` bean which takes in a `fileId` and returns a `byte[]`.
 A typical implementation will go and get the file from the consumers S3 bucket, however, it could also generate the file ad-hoc.
 The notification library will have the file ids stored in a FileAttachmentJson column on the notification table.
 In the scheduled method, the `emailAttachmentResolver` bean will be invoked using the fileId from the stored mail merge fields.
-We would then use the
+It would trigger the consumer to go and fetch the file and return it to notify as a byte array.
-`client.prepareUpload()` method with the returned `byte[]` to add the file as a mail merge field and send the email to notify.
+We would then use the`client.prepareUpload()` method with the returned `byte[]` to add the file as a mail merge field and send the email to notify.

 This option means that the consumer deals with the logic to resolve and store files.
 It also means that the notify library doesn't need to have its own S3 client/bucket and therefore avoids duplicating files in multiple buckets.

 ### Notify limitations
 **Notify has a 2MB file size limit.**